Merkleize/pymatt/README.md

 ## WIP Python framework for MATT smart contracts

-This repository contains a (very much Work In Progress) framework to create and test smart contracts using the `OP_CHECKCONTRACTVERIFY` opcode of MATT.
+This repository contains a (very much Work In Progress) framework to create and test smart contracts using the `OP_CHECKCONTRACTVERIFY` opcode.

 ## Prerequisites